Copyright (c) 2017 The University of Manchester

 """

-Get the max id of any log message.
+:returns: the max id of any log message, or None it there none

 """